th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 or you can first create a Python virtual environment as you wish.

-## Using rumba
+## Using Rumba

-The rumba model is heavily based on RINA terminology (since it was originally developed within a RINA research project).
+The Rumba model is heavily based on RINA terminology (since it was originally developed within a RINA research project).
 We will probably align the terminology in Rumba with Ouroboros in the near future.
-I will break down a typical rumba experiment definition and show how to use rumba in Python interactive mode.
+I will break down a typical Rumba experiment definition and show how to use Rumba in Python interactive mode.
 You can download the complete example experiment definition [here](/docs/tools/rumba_example.py).
 The example uses the Ouroboros prototype, and we will run the setup on the _local_ testbed since that is available on any machine and doesn't